The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 If I am having a problem with a neighbor for a violation of the Policies and Guidelines, what can I do?

 If residents cannot resolve a situation between themselves, then turn to your Association.
-Should you have a situation that does not appear to be resolved through neighborly means, and you are willing to actively participate in the enforcement provided by the Policies and Guidelines, you may complete a Violation Reporting Form.
+Should you have a situation that does not appear to be resolved through neighborly means, and you are willing to actively participate in the enforcement provided by the Policies and Guidelines, simply click here to submit a "General Request".

-If the situation is deemed in violation of the Policies and Guidelines, the Board of Directors will institute the enforcement policy.
-Your continued assistance may be required.
+Upon review of your form, if the situation is deemed in violation of the Policies and Guidelines, the Board of Directors will institute the enforcement policy.
+Please note that your continued assistance may be required throughout the process.

 Are Board Meetings open to all residents?
 If so, where and when are they held?